FudaWiki/fudawiki-files/newgames/kwa-do.md

 [![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)

 ### Sakura Yaku
 The 8 Yaku from the game Sakura were also borrowed for this game.
+The 1985 rulebook refers to them as "Yakus", and curiously, they are the only group of yaku in the game to be refered to as "yaku", while other yaku are only refered to as "bonus awards".

 Each Sakura Yaku is worth **30 points**.

->The rulebook states that you must declare to be "building a yaku", then place any one of the three cards in a yaku into the field, before trying to capture all cards in the yaku during that round.
+>The 1985 rulebook states that you must first declare to be "building a yaku", before placing any one of the three cards of a yaku into the field, and then you must try to capture all remaining cards of the yaku within that round to avail its points.
 {.is-info}

 |Sakura Yaku|Composition|